Egypt court throws election timetable up in the air

 Egypt has been torn by political confusion and strife since the 2011 uprising that deposed autocrat Hosni Mubarak.
 Many opposition parties had announced they would boycott the vote, which had been due to be held in four stages from April 22 until late June.

-Mursi's office said that it respected the court's decision, which was handed down as the government says it wants to resume talks with the International Monetary Fund (IMF) on a $4.8 billion (3.1 billion pounds) loan to shore up Egypt's finances.
+Mursi's office said that it respected the court's decision, which was handed down as the government says it wants to resume talks with the International Monetary Fund (IMF) on a $4.8 billion loan to shore up Egypt's finances.

 "It is now likely that elections will be postponed, extending political uncertainties and further delaying a possible IMF deal at a time when restoring confidence in the economy is needed to avert a potential economic crisis," said Farouk Soussa, chief economist at Citi in Dubai.